itsmegaram/Group-Project/README.md

    *Example*:

 # 4.3 If you were to use this dataset as an instrument today...
-To be able to use this dataset as a measurement instrument, it would be used to given a direction, not as a precise emotional detector.
+To be able to use this dataset as a measurement instrument, it would be used to give a direction, not as a precise emotional detector.
 To get a more comprehensive understanding and analysis, it would need a more nuanced interpretation.
 This dataset works well for a large-scale analysis.

 **We would use this dataset for**:
   1. Comparing emotional tone across genres and platforms: By analyzing a few different corpora (Twitter, Google Books, NYT) we can identify and point out on shifts across multiple forms of media.